tbranyen/backbone.layoutmanager/README.md

 ```

 * __Data__:
-Data function is used for data-binding hooks
+Data function is used for data-binding hooks.

 ``` javascript
 data: function(el, view) {